123sumanyu/team_genz/Prototype/Hardware/power_management.md

 ### `Overview`

 The power management system is designed to provide stable and efficient power to all components while ensuring safety, portability, and ease of maintenance.
-Since the system operates in outdoor farm environments, reliable power distribution is critical for uninterrupted operation.
+Since the system operates in outdoor farm environments, reliable power distribution is critical for continuous operation.

 The architecture follows a centralized battery-based power supply with regulated outputs for different hardware modules.